sins621/obsidian_notes/Godot/Top Down Survival Shooter in Godot/Part 1 - Tilemap Tutorial.md

 ![[Import Grass Asset.png]]
 ## 2. Set the Tile Map Texture to the Grass Asset.
 ![[Set Tilemap Texture.png]]
+Important!!!!!!!!!!!!
+When creating a new tileset be be sure to specify the correct size.
 ![[Drag Grass into Tileset.png]]
 ![[Tile Split.png]]